Collections of the Washington State Library

 The State Library has a collection of Metsker atlases for each Washington County.
 They are available for on site use only.
 All of the Metsker maps are listed in our online catalog.

 Rare Maps Collection of the Washington State Library

 Many of the Library's Rare Maps have been scanned, and are available in our digital Historical Map Collection.

-Dating from 1884 through the 1950s, the Sanborn Fire Insurance maps offer comprehensive information about commercial, industrial, and residential sections of cities and towns throughout Washington.
-The maps are on microfilm and must be viewed in the library.
-Copyright restrictions prevent our librarians from making copies of entire maps.
+Dating from 1884 through the 1950s, the Sanborn Fire Insurance maps offer building details about commercial, industrial, and residential sections of cities and towns.
+The Library of Congress in Washington, D.C. has digitized pre-1923 Sanborn maps in color; click here to see Washington maps available on the Library of Congress website.
+Washington Sanborn maps are also on microfilm (in black and white) here at the Washington State Library and must be viewed in the library.

 The State Library has a large collection of federal topographic maps issued by the U.S. Geological Survey.
 You can browse the collection in our catalog, or do a keyword search for the place name along with the word topographic.
 This collection does not circulate, and unfortunately, library staff is unable to undertake map research on behalf of patrons.
 An ever-increasing number of Historic topographic maps are being added to the USGS, National Map web resource.

 Find information about the recreational uses, trails, roads, streams, lakes, visitor centers, facilities available, campgrounds and picnic areas on maps produced by the Bureau of Land Management (BLM) and the U.S. Forest Service.
 Search our catalog for maps of the area(s) you're interested in.
 The maps are available for in-library use only, but they are also for sale on the Public Lands Information Center website and some may be available free from the Forest Service website.